ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 }
 ```

-The above is equivalent to this JSON-LD using an embedded context, by adding the corresponding keys from the external `@context`:
+The above is equivalent to this JSON-LD using an embedded context, by adding the subset of corresponding keys from the external `@context`:

 ```json
 { "@context": {